Intrinsic randomness as a measure of quantum coherence

 \item Perform a projection measurement to distinguish between those subspaces.
 For the $k$th subspace, which has coefficient $\alpha^{N-k}\beta^{k}$, the measurement probability is given by $p_k = {N\choose k}|\alpha|^{2(N-k)}|\beta|^{2k}$.
 The resulting quantum state of the $k$th outcome corresponds to a maximally coherent state $\ket{\Psi_{D_k}}$ of dimension $D_k = {N\choose k}$.

 \item Suppose that $2^r\leq D_k< 2^{r+1}$, then we can directly project onto the $2^r$ subspace and convert to $r$ copies of $\ket{\Psi_2}$ as desired. \end{enumerate}

 To see why $r/N$ equals the randomness of $\ket{\psi}$ on average, we only need to take account of the operations that cause a loss of coherence.
-As shown in Supplementary Materials, the only two projection measurements lose negligible amount of coherence, thus we asymptotically have $NR_I(\ket{\psi}) \approx r$.
+As shown in Appendix \ref{App:distill}, the only two projection measurements lose negligible amount of coherence, thus we asymptotically have $NR_I(\ket{\psi}) \approx r$.

 In Appendix \ref{Appendix:general}, we further extend the definition of distillable coherence to mixed quantum states.
 Compared to the definition of the regularized entanglement of formation \cite{hayden2001asymptotic}, we also define coherence of formation and conjecture that it equals the regularized intrinsic randomness measure,